timmydoza/glurp/README.md

 ## Getting Started with glurp
-First, install glurp by running `npm install glurp --save` in your project directory.
+First, install glurp by running `npm install --save glurp` in your project directory.
 Then, open a new JavaScript file and add these two lines of code:
 ```javascript
 var glurp = require('glurp');